-Vivien Leigh was a battler - she had to be.
-For most of her life this radiant, petite beauty fought mental illness, now known as bipolar disorder, and alcoholism and she died at the young age of only 53.
-In her short life she achieved greatness as an actress with two Oscar-winning roles 12 years apart: in 'Gone With The Wind' in 1939, in which she played the wilful Scarlett O'Hara at the end of the most famous casting search in film history, and in 'A Streetcar Named Desire ' in 1951, as another Southern belle, this time the considerably faded Blanche Dubois.
+She was a battler - she had to be.
+For most of her life this radiant, petite beauty fought mental illness, now known as bipolar disorder, and alcoholism, and she died at the young age of only 53.

 After meeting Laurence Olivier at the Old Vic she appeared with him on stage in 'Hamlet' and 'A Midsummer Night's Dream' and in 1937 they appeared on screen together in the well-received 'Fire Over England'.
-Although both were married a romance developed.
-In 1938 Vivien went to New York to visit Olivier - and the course of Hollywood history was changed.
+Although both were married, a romance developed.
+Vivien and Holman separated in 1937 and the following year Vivien went to New York to visit Olivier.
+The course of Hollywood history was about to change.

 Whilst in New York, Vivien and Olivier met Selznick, who invited her for a screen test.
 She was not exactly unknown in Hollywood - several of her earlier British films had been well received - but she was by no means a star, and it was a risk for Selznick to cast her - but he did.
 It helped that she was a perfect match for the character physically, and any problems of accent and style were carefully smoothed over in what is still an arresting and commanding performance which won her the Best Actress Award and made her world famous.